Promise-Steve/hospital_appointment_management_system.ipynb/README.md

 The project simulates how a hospital can manage patient appointments by collecting patient information, validating appointment details, categorising patients, determining appointment priority, and generating appointment reports.

-The project focuses on applying fundamental Python programming concepts to solve a real-world healthcare problem.
+The project applies fundamental Python programming concepts to solve a real-world healthcare problem.

 ## Project Objectives